 What Damages Do Workers Have After an Amputation?

-The worker may also continue to experience pain and suffering from the loss of one or more limb.
-This pain can be expressed as a “phantom limb” for days, weeks, months or even years after the injury.
+The worker may also continue to experience pain and suffering from the loss of one or more limbs.
+This pain can be expressed as a “phantom limb” for days, weeks, months, or even years after the injury.
 Furthermore, damage to nerves and connective tissue can result in pain and discomfort that last for years or is a lifelong condition.